CroBiA/potage_data/expression/README.md

 values can contain white-space; strings should not be enclosed in quotes.

-# Adding more data sets
+# Adding expression data sets

 Here we present an example workflow for including additional RNA-Seq datasets in POTAGE.
 We omit the read QC and alignment steps.
 We assume the user is able to generate a valid BAM file per data point which is to be displayed in POTAGE.
-The appropriate reference for aligning the reads when using a splice-aware aligner is `MiPS_genes_PlusMinus2kb_allTranscripts__AND__HCS_UNMAPPED_CDS.fasta`.
+The appropriate reference for aligning the reads when using a splice-aware aligner is `MiPS_genes_PlusMinus2kb_allTranscripts__AND__HCS_UNMAPPED_CDS.fasta.gz` (TO BE ADDED To REPO).

-Alternatively the user may resort to aligning their reads to [transcripts](ftp://ftpmips.helmholtz-muenchen.de/plants/wheat/IWGSC/genePrediction_v2.1/ta_IWGSC_MIPSv2.1_HCS_CDS_2013Nov28.fa.gz) , or even quantify the expression values using an alignment-free approach such as [Salmon](https://combine-lab.github.io/salmon/) or [kallisto](https://pachterlab.github.io/kallisto/).
+Alternatively the user may resort to aligning their reads to [transcripts](ftp://ftpmips.helmholtz-muenchen.de/plants/wheat/IWGSC/genePrediction_v2.1/ta_IWGSC_MIPSv2.1_HCS_CDS_2013Nov28.fa.gz), or even quantify the expression values using an alignment-free approach such as [Salmon](https://combine-lab.github.io/salmon/) or [kallisto](https://pachterlab.github.io/kallisto/).

 We include some of the settings used for aligning RNA-Seq reads from the [Meiosis](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB5029) dataset